Business

 “More of the top 500 U.S. startups use AWS as their primary cloud provider than the next two providers combined,” Jassy said.
 “We’re adding significant easy to core computing capacity each day.”

 The company added more than one gigawatt of power capacity to its global data centre network during the quarter.
-Jassy noted that demand continues to come from enterprises migrating from on-premise infrastructure, alongside rising AI workloads.
+Jassy noted that demand continues to come from enterprises migrating from on-premise infrastructure, alongside rising AI workloads, reflecting broader industry trends like the $700 billion AI infrastructure buildout.

 “We consistently see customers wanting to run their AI workloads where the rest of their applications and data are,” Jassy said.
 “We’re also seeing that as customers run large AI workloads on AWS, they’re adding to their core AWS footprint as well,” he added.